 California Legislation Online

-It also has a Bill Search feature on the right you can use to search by bill number, bill author, or topical keyword to find legislation.
+It has a Bill Search feature on the right you can use to search by bill number, bill author, or topical keyword to find legislation.

 You can search in the current legislative session or previous sessions back to 1993-94.